Bynder/qpid-bow/README.rst

 Qpid Bow is a higher level client framework for Python 3.6+ to communicate with AMQP/Qpid servers combined with a set of CLI tools to manage a Qpid server.

-With it's CLI tools Qpid Bow provides the missing tooling you always wanted to administrate or debug your Qpid-based AMQP stack.
+With its CLI tools Qpid Bow provides the missing tooling you always wanted to administrate or debug your Qpid-based AMQP stack.
 Providing you with the power to manage queues and exchanges, setup and save routing using YAML files and various other tools.